liqotech/liqo/docs/advanced/peering/inter-cluster-network.md

 ## Overview

-Liqo allows you to establish network connectivity between clusters to enable [**resource reflection**](/usage/reflection) and [**namespace offloading**](/usage/namespace-offloading).
-You have different options to establish network connectivity between clusters, depending on your use case and your network configuration:

-* **Automatic**: Liqo automatically establishes network connectivity between clusters by deploying a Liqo Gateway for each cluster in the tenant namespace when the peering is established.
-You will work with the [liqoctl](/installation/liqoctl) command line tool.
-* **Manual on cluster couple**: you can manually establish network connectivity between clusters by deploying a Liqo Gateway for each cluster in the tenant namespace.
-You need contemporary access to both clusters.
-You will work with the [liqoctl](/installation/liqoctl) command line tool.
-* **Manual on single cluster**: you can manually establish network connectivity between clusters by deploying a Liqo Gateway for each cluster in the tenant namespace for each cluster.
-You will work with the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command line tool to apply the required resources.

-### Resources

 The following resources are involved in the network connectivity:

 * **GatewayServer**: this resource is used to deploy the Liqo Gateway on the cluster, it exposes a service to the outside of the cluster.